Havana in 3 Days

 Museo de la Revolución

-The museum tells the story of Cuba’s infamous revolution with plenty of contemporaneous artefacts, which sit in incongruous glass boxes set in front of the original décor designed by Tiffany’s of New York.
+The museum tells the story of Cuba’s infamous revolution with plenty of contemporaneous artifacts, which sit incongruously in plain glass boxes set in front of the original ornate decor designed by Tiffany’s of New York.

 Museo de la Revolución